 New Year’s Day has brought the Boston Bruins a lot of success throughout the franchise’s long and storied history.
 On Jan.
 1, 1930, they beat the New York Americans 5-2 at the Boston Garden to tie an NHL record with their 11th straight win.

 Rookie Willie O’Ree, the leagues’ first black player, scored the first goal of his career, on Jan.
 1, 1961, in a 3-2 win over the Montreal Canadiens.
 His tally turned out to be the game-winning goal.
 He played in 45 NHL games for the Bruins and scored four goals and 14 points.

-Fred Stanfield had a five-point night, on Jan.
-1, 1971, when score scored two goals and added three assists in a 9-4 road win at the Buffalo Sabres.
+Fred Stanfield had a five-point night on Jan.
+1, 1971, when he scored two goals and added three assists in a 9-4 road win at the Buffalo Sabres.
 Johnny Bucyk had a big game, as well, with four assists.